dmrolfs/address-propensity/README.md

 1. Start the Postgres database container.
 <pre><code>> ./scripts/create_db.sh</code></pre>

-2. Build Docker container used to initialize propensity database.
-This container is used only to provide a docker environment from which to set up the database for the demo.
+2. Build Docker container used to initialize and load propensity database.
+This container is used only to provide a docker environment from which to set up the database and load data for the demo.
+Rust can cross-compile to many platforms (MacOs, Windows, limux, and many, many more), but without knowing your specific environment, the demo runs the loader executable in this container.
 The system uses sqlx, which is database connection library that, in addition to executing queries in the runtime, provides a schema migrations capability, which was used.
+Another cool feature of sqlx is that queries can be compile-time checked against the schema!
 <pre><code>> docker build --tag propensity-db-init --file Database.Dockerfile .</code></pre>

-3. Build loader and server executable container.
-The result is not what we would target for a production environment.
-Normally I would target a secure, slim base image -- e.g., alpine, debian:slim-buster, etc -- and the loader executable would be used locally.
-Rust can cross-compile to many platforms (MacOs, Windows, limux, and many, many more), but without knowing your specific environment, the demo runs the loader executable in the resulting container.
-Also, I would not leave the root user, among other security best practices.
+3. Build server executable container.
+The resulting container is not completely what we would target for a production environment.
+We can further reduce the image size (currently 99.5MB) with a different base -- e.g., scratch, alpine, etc. Also, I would not leave the root user, among other security best practices.
 <pre><code>> docker build --tag address-propensity --file Dockerfile .</code></pre>

 4. Create the docker network used to link application and database containers